BennettSmith/ebo-planner-backend/docs/use-cases/UC-16-UpdateMyMemberProfile.md

 5. System validates and applies only provided fields:

    - If `displayName` is provided: trim leading/trailing whitespace, collapse internal whitespace runs, and require non-empty after normalization.
+   - If `email` is provided: validate email format and update the member’s email address.
+Email cannot be cleared.
    - If `groupAliasEmail` is provided: validate email format; `null` clears it.
    - If `vehicleProfile` is provided:
      - An object value applies as a partial update (only provided subfields are updated).